Chlorphen Side Effects

 11. Eisner EV, LaBocki NL, Pinckney L "Chlorpheniramine-dependent thrombocytopenia."
 JAMA 231 (1975): 735-6

 12. Hardin AS "Chlorpheniramine and agranulocytosis ."
 Ann Intern Med 108 (1988): 770

 13. Kanoh T, Jingami H, Uchino H "Aplastic anaemia after prolonged treatment with chlorpheniramine ."
 Lancet 1 (1977): 546-7

-Not all side effects for Chlorphen may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Chlorphen may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Chlorphen (chlorpheniramine)

 - Support Group

 - 0 Reviews – Add your own review/rating

 - Drug class: antihistamines